WuerthPhoenix/tornado/src/tornado/engine/doc/README.md

 ```

 In this case, the CLI executes the __daemon__ command that starts the Engine with the
-configuration read form the _./tornado/engine/config_ directory.
+configuration read from the _./tornado/engine/config_ directory.
 In addition,
-it will searches for Filter and Rule definitions in the _./tornado/engine/config/rules.d_
+it will search for Filter and Rule definitions in the _./tornado/engine/config/rules.d_
 directory in order to build the processing tree.